 Elephant Coloring Book

-Each year, a small number of interns are accepted to Save the Elephants in Kenya.
+A small number of interns are accepted to Save the Elephants in Kenya each year.
 These internships are 1-2 month professional placements in research projects in Kenya, designed for university students or graduates pursuing a career in conservation, focusing on skills in scientific data collection and analysis.

-Here’s an interview with two young interns, about what they do with the program, why they wanted to get involved, and what they get to experience.
+Here’s an interview with two young interns about what they do with the program, why they want to get involved, and what they get to experience.

 The Big Sis